dilshankarunarathne/docker-notes/README.md

 Notice that we have used `>>` instead of usual `>`.
 That is to specify the **append** operation.
 If we had used `>`, it will overwrite the file with this line.

 We should never store sensitive information as environment variables.
+Because they are saved as plain text.